 What does TennCare cover in 2026?

-TennCare covers all federally-mandatory Medicaid services (hospital, physician, lab, family planning, nursing facility, home health, EPSDT for kids, NEMT) plus Tennessee's optional add-ons under its §1115 demonstration: prescription drugs, comprehensive adult dental (since January 1, 2023), behavioral health (integrated into MCOs), durable medical equipment, hospice, PT/OT/speech therapy, podiatry, chiropractic, and more.
+TennCare covers all federally-mandatory Medicaid services (hospital, physician, lab, family planning, home health, EPSDT for kids, non-emergency transportation, and nursing facility care through a long-term care package) plus Tennessee's optional add-ons under its §1115 demonstration: prescription drugs, comprehensive adult dental (since January 1, 2023), behavioral health delivered through your MCO, durable medical equipment, hospice, PT/OT/speech therapy, chiropractic, renal dialysis, organ transplant, and more.
 Coverage details vary by benefit package (adult, EPSDT, LTSS, CHOICES).

 Are TennCare prescription drug copays still $1.50 and $3?